varunm22/fw-qap/test-files/README.md

 ### Format of input test files is:

-A
+W

-B
+D

-where A is the flows matrix and B is the distance matrix.
+where W is the flows matrix and D is the distance matrix.
 Each is represented as n lines, each of which has n space separated numbers.

 ### Format of output test files is: